maltesa/surfnotify/README.md

 # README
+## installation with docker
+- install docker and docker-compose

 ## starting resque and resque scheduler
 - make sure redis is running on default port
 - start (at least) one worker: